EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 Now it is about time to create our own little container application.
-To save some time, we will work upon an existing code-skelleton that you can find here: `tutorial_helloworld/main.c`{{open}}.
+To save some time, we will work upon an existing code-skeleton that you can find here: `tutorial_helloworld/main.c`{{open}}.

 The only thing happening currently is, that a thread is created, that gets executed by the RIOT OS scheduler.
-This thread writes "Hello from thread" to stdout and then waits for 500ms, before it repeats.
+This thread writes "Hello from thread" to stdout and then waits for 500ms before it repeats.

 You can execute it and see for yourself.